Camms Webinar Recap: Harmonizing ERM and ORM

 David pointed out that when it comes to understanding the concepts of ERM and ORM within the context of the organisation, leaders require a holistic mindset: “What we always prescribe when consulting is that if an organisation can articulate the how, the approach, the measures in place, we get a good understanding that they are pretty much on top of it, especially if it’s integrated into the reporting as well.”

 David’s view on the role of technology in bringing ERM and ORM practices together was more cautious: “Organisations are saying: how is this going to work for me?
 Is it really going to fit because many systems go in and don’t fit…and people pay a lot of money for these things, so we’ve really got to start challenging the providers by saying…how do you know it’s going to help us?”
-This will facilitate informed decision-making when choosing and implementing new risk solutions that align with the customer and evolve in parallel with the organisation.
+This will facilitate informed decision-making when choosing and implementing the key risk solutions that align with the customer and evolve in parallel with the organisation.

 It was great to hear such thought-provoking insights from these inspirational risk leaders, which brings the value of successfully conflating ERM and ORM into sharp focus for organisations.
 While both participants touched on the potential hurdles when trying to achieve harmony between both concepts, they banged the drum for robust ERM programmes that have the scope to incorporate ORM successfully.